 - wall thickening in cystic airspace that progress in between interval scans, when in a patient with high-risk for lung cancer, should be considered suspicious and recommendations for further surveillance or additional investigations must be stated on the report

 - ideally, nodules adjacent to cystic airspace should be worked up according to the Fleischner Society recommendations for lung nodules.
-And, for those patients under an established screening protocol, characterisation of the nodule according to the Lung-RADS guidelines is recommended
+And, for those patients under an established screening protocol, characterization of the nodule according to the Lung-RADS guidelines is recommended

 - lung inflammatory changes or infection